Trott/solr-proxy/README.md

 You can pass a port number as the first argument to `start()`.
-You may pass a falsy value (such as `null` or `undefined`) if you wish to use the port number specified in the options object (second argument).
+You may pass a falsy value (such as `null` or `undefined`) if you wish to use the port number specified specified in the `listenPort` property in the options object (second argument).
+If the port is not specified in either argument, the default value of `8008` is used.

 You can pass an options object as the second argument to `start()`.